percona/pbm-docs/docs/details/backup-types.md

     Physical backups and restores is the technical preview feature [^1].
 Before using them in production, we recommend that you test restoring from physical backups in your environment, and also use an alternative backup method for redundancy.

 *Physical* backup is copying of physical files from the Percona Server for MongoDB `dbPath` data directory to the remote backup storage.
-These files include data files, journal, index files, etc. Physical restore is the reverse process: `pbm-agents` shut down the `mongod` nodes, clean up the `dbPath` data directory and copy the physical files from the storage to it.
-Starting with version 2.0, Percona backup for MongoDB also copies the WiredTiger storage options to the backup’s metadata.
+These files include data files, journal, index files, etc. Starting with version 2.0, Percona backup for MongoDB also copies the WiredTiger storage options to the backup’s metadata.

+Physical restore is the reverse process: `pbm-agents` shut down the `mongod` nodes, clean up the `dbPath` data directory and copy the physical files from the storage to it.
+During this process, the ``pbm-agents`` temporarily start the ``mongod`` nodes using the the WiredTiger storage options retrieved from the backup’s metadata.
+The logs for these starts are saved to the ``pbm.restore.log`` file inside the ``dbPath``.
+Upon successful restore this file is deleted.
+However, it remains for debugging if the restore failed.

 During physical backups and restores, ``pbm-agents`` don’t export / import data from / to the database.
 This significantly reduces the backup / restore time compared to logical ones and is the recommended backup method for big (multi-terabyte) databases.